snaeem3/mcmaster-smart-lite/README.md

 2. `cd` into the cloned repository and run `npm install` to install the dependencies
 3. Run `npm build:bundle` to create the extension bundle
 4. Navigate to [chrome://extensions/](chrome://extensions/) and turn on _Developer Mode_ in the top right corner
-5. Click the _Load unpacked_ button and navigate to `distribution/` folder
+5. Click the _Load unpacked_ button and navigate to the `/distribution` folder
 6. Click _Select Folder_
 7. Ensure that the extension is enabled in [chrome://extensions/](chrome://extensions/)